freenas/freenas-docs/userguide/install.rst

 To perform an upgrade using this method, go to :menuselection:`System --> Update`.
-See :ref:`Update` for more information on upgarding the system.
+See :ref:`Update` for more information on upgrading the system.

 The connection is lost temporarily when the update is complete.
 It returns after the %brand% system reboots into the new version of the